-The Company believes enforcement of the liquidated damages provisions is not probable and expects to secure amendments to these offtake agreements pursuant to its ongoing discussions with these customers.
-However, the Company cannot guarantee that it will be successful in amending these offtake agreements.
+The Company believes enforcement of the liquidated damages provisions is not probable and expects to secure amendments to this Offtake Agreement pursuant to its ongoing discussions with the customer.
+However, the Company cannot guarantee that it will be successful in amending this Offtake Agreement.